iqquee/webshot/README.md

 ```

 # ScreenShot
-ScreenShot is the default screenshotter which can take the screesnhot of webpages
+ScreenShot is the default screenshotter which can take the screenshot of webpages

 ```go
 package main